Konda Vishweshwar Reddy

 Konda Vishweshwar Reddy (born 26 February 1960) is an Indian engineer, entrepreneur, and politician.
-He served as a Member of Parliament in the 16th Lok Sabha from Telangana Rashtra Samithi representing Chevella, Telangana.
+He is the current Member of Parliament in the 18th Lok Sabha from Bharatiya Janata Party Chevella constituency and served as a Member of Parliament in the 16th Lok Sabha from Bharat Rashtra Samithi representing Chevella, Telangana.
 He is the grandson of K. V. Ranga Reddy after whom the district Ranga Reddy was named.

 Reddy is the only Parliamentarian from India to be granted a US patent while serving as a Member of Parliament.
-He is the richest politician from Telangana with declared assets of worth ₹528 crore in 2014 and ₹895 crore in 2019 according to his election affidavit.
+He is the richest politician from Telangana with declared assets of worth ₹528 crore in 2014 and ₹895 crore in 2019 and ₹ 4560 crore in 2024 according to his election affidavit.
 He is married to Sangita Reddy, daughter of Apollo Hospitals founder Prathap C. Reddy.

 In 2018, Reddy joined the Indian National Congress and resigned in March 2021.

 Early life

-Vishweshwar Reddy was born on 26 February 1960 in Hyderabad, then Andhra Pradesh, India to Jayalatha and Konda Madhava Reddy, Former Chief Justice of Andhra Pradesh and Maharashtra.
+Vishweshwar Reddy was born on 26 February 1960 in Hyderabad, Telangana, India to Jayalatha and Konda Madhava Reddy, Former Chief Justice of Andhra Pradesh and Maharashtra.
 His paternal grandfather was a Telangana freedom fighter and Deputy Chief Minister of Andhra Pradesh, Konda Venkata Ranga Reddy.

-Reddy is completed his B.E.
+Reddy completed his B.E.
 (Electrical engineering) from the University of Madras.
 He has a master's degree from the New Jersey Institute of Technology, US.

 Career

-As an engineer by profession, Reddy had worked as an adjunct faculty in the New Jersey Institute of Technology, N.J. and Essex County College, Newark.
+As an engineer by profession, Reddy had worked as an adjunct faculty in the New Jersey Institute of Technology, N.J. and Essex County College, Newyork.
 He is a successful software entrepreneur; he founded Citadel Research & Solutions, a company involved in engineering research and development.
 He was involved in the creations of several IPRs.
 As a professional, he worked for General Electric as the CEO and managing director of GE MSIT and as the CEO and managing director Wipro HCIT Wipro.